Choosing the Best Special Needs Activity Chair: An Ultimate Guide

 • Multi-use for school, home, or therapy

-Best Pediatric Therapeutic Recliner: Seating Matters Kidz Sorrento Therapeutic Chair
+Best Pediatric Therapeutic Recliner: Seating Matters Kidz Phoenix Therapeutic Chair

 Early Intervention

-Employing and early intervention seating or activity system supports development of head control, spatial awareness, hand-eye coordination, balance, and strength.
+Employing an early intervention seating or activity system supports the development of head control, spatial awareness, hand-eye coordination, balance, and strength.
 Used with infants and young children, early intervention helps kids with special needs get off to the best possible developmental start.

 Budget Friendly